 Best Scope for Ruger 10/22 on the Market Reviews

-When it comes optics, no other company is as innovative and forward thinking is Vortex optics.
-Known the world over for making some the most rugged and dependable sportsmen great optics on the planet, they make one of the best overall riflescopes for a Ruger .22lr rifle.
+When it comes optics, no other company is as innovative and forward thinking as Vortex Optics.
+Known the world over for making some the most rugged and dependable sportsmen great optics on the planet, they make one of the best riflescopes for a Ruger .22lr rifle.

-This is a classic 2-7x35mm riflescope that combines several features that are pioneered by vortex on the larger centerfire rifle scopes was racing down to a package that makes it excellent for lightweight and compact rifle like a Ruger 10/22.
+This is a classic 2-7x35mm riflescope combines several features that are pioneered by Vortex on the larger centerfire rifle scopes was racing down to a package, that makes it excellent for lightweight and compact rifle like a Ruger 10/22.

 The lenses of this optic are fully multicoated for crystal-clear images dawn and dusk.
 That is the same multicoated that their larger centerfire riflescopes get.
 This optic features fully aluminum target style turrets for accurate tracking and repeatability that are built around zero reset adjustments.

 Paired with their excellent BDC reticle combined on this rifle means you can use this rifle for competition target shooting, or long-range small game hunting out to the very edge of a Ruger 10/22’s ballistic potential.